JanKotekFactoryPal/german_universities_list/src/universities_final_sorted.md

+## Universities for Barbora

 # Berlin University of the Arts (UdK) / Faculty of Design

 > **Matching Score - ChatGPT:** 8
-> **Matching Score - Copilot:** 10
-> **Matching Reason - ChatGPT:** While this faculty emphasizes design, it is more art-focused.
+> **Matching Score - Copilot:** 10 **Matching Reason - ChatGPT:** While this faculty emphasizes design, it is more art-focused.
 Barbora’s love for creativity will be satisfied here, but the more hands-on technical aspects may be less emphasized compared to other faculties.
 > **Matching Reason - Copilot:** The strong emphasis on creativity, practical projects, and international partnerships makes this faculty an excellent fit for Barbora's interests and career goals.

 - **University Type:** Kunsthochschule (Academy of Fine Arts)